RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 # Steps and Project Execution Screenshot

-# Authentication
+# Step 1: Authentication
 I used the lab Udacity provided to us, so I skipped this step since I'm not authorized to create a security principal.

-# Step 1: Automated ML Experiment
+# Step 2: Automated ML Experiment

 In this step, we first upload our dataset using the dataset's URI:
 In this step, I created an AutoML experiment to run using the Bank Marketing Dataset which was loaded in the Azure Workspace, choosing 'y' as the target column.